emfvxkoodaaja/em_customblips/README.md

 ## CustomBlips

-With this scripts you can add custom blips to your FiveM map with coordinates.
+With this script you can add custom blips to your FiveM map with coordinates.